jintonic/gears/INSTALL.md

 $ ./geant4-config --install-datasets
 ```

-By default, MacOS does not allow you to run Geant4 libraries in `~/Downloads/Geant4-10.6.1-Darwin/lib`.
+By default, macOS does not allow you to run Geant4 libraries in `~/Downloads/Geant4-10.6.1-Darwin/lib`.
 You have to follow the instruction [here](https://github.com/Jackett/Jackett/issues/5589) to make the exception:

 ```sh
 $ cd ~/Downloads/Geant4-10.6.1-Darwin/lib